Two roads diverged in a yellow wood, and Alan Jones took the one less traveled by.

 As a Masters student at the Eastman School of Music, the singer and pianist was on the path to becoming a composer when his innovative work as a church musician caught the attention of professors.

-Alan was a natural teacher and persuaded to pursue a life as an educator.
+Alan is a natural teacher, and he was persuaded to pursue a life as an educator.

 Lucky music students at Spencerport High School blossomed under his direction for thirty-two years.

 Since retiring a few years ago, Alan has continued to invest in education as a NYSSMA adjudicator and a collaborator in performances all over the United States, celebrating America’s music with singer Cindy Miller and WXXI’s Michael Lasser.

 “I’ve always thought of music as a pathway to the soul,” he says, “and it’s not just an educational thing.
 It’s a physical thing.
 I think the kids understand that as well because the act of singing in a choir or playing in a band with other people brings them together like nothing else they’ve experienced.”

 Watch Alan Jones and his colleagues perform at the Smithsonian Air and Space Museum in Washington, D.C.